DissolveDZ/TowerDefenders/README.md

 # TowerDefenders
 ## WIP | Tower Defense game made in the unity game engine <br>
 ### A very early work-in-progress game, with a 3D RTS-style approach to the Tower Defense game genre
+#### the game is using a custom spline-meshing approach but it's still using unity's spline system.

 https://github.com/DissolveDZ/TowerDefenders/assets/68782699/f5f0486f-37bd-48ae-9a65-0929021b21c0